 I hope you try this stuffing recipe.
 It’s great for Thanksgiving or any other night of the week.

-Grease a baking dish (or two) and set aside.
+- Grease a 9x13 baking dish and set aside.

-Carefully pour chicken broth mixture over the bread cubes in a large mixing bowl and toss to combine.
-If desired, you can reserve about 1/2 cup of the liquid to assess moistness of the bread cubes before incorporating all the broth.
-As written, the stuffing will be quite moist.
+- Carefully pour the chicken broth mixture over the bread cubes in the large mixing bowl and toss to combine.
+Reserve about ½ cup of the chicken broth mixture to assess moistness of the bread cubes before incorporating all the broth.
+You don't want the bread to be soupy, just moist.

 Want more easy recipes?